rust-gamedev/wg/README.md

 # Rust game development working group

-The game development working group's main purpose is to make Rust the default language option for game developers.
+The game development working group's main purpose is to make Rust a first-class option for game developers.

 ## What are we doing?